Dola-Shuvi/SteganoPNG/Readme.md

 Installation
 ------------

 Download a precompiled binary on the releases tab or compile them yourself.
+The provided binaries are 64-bit builds.

 Building
 -----

 Building on unix systems is greatly simplified by using a Makefile.
 Simply run `make` inside the project folder.
 Building on unix requires the C++ compiler `g++` version 8 to be installed.

-Building on windows is as simple as cloning the repository into Visual Studio 2019 and building.
+Building on windows is as simple as cloning the repository into Visual Studio 2019 and building the **Release** or **Debug** configuration.

+The **Release-CryptoPP** and **Debug-CryptoPP** configurations on Windows contain encryption features and are disabled by default.
+If you wish to enable them comment out `#define NOCRYPTOPP` in [SteganoPNG.h](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.h) and [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp) .
+You will need to extract a Crypto++ release in the Crypto++ folder and place the built **cryptlib.lib** in that folder as well.

+On Unix comment out `#define NOCRYPTOPP` in [SteganoPNG.h](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.h) and [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp) .
+Build and install Crypto++ from source.
+Then simply run `make` .

+ For information on how to use the feature please run `SteganoPNG -h` .

 Usage
 -----